 - Intuition: It is high time that you started to incorporate new beginnings and move on in your life.
 For this, it is necessary to use your intuition as well as trust in yourself.
 It is your intuition that is likely to allow you to make the correct choices and move forwards in life.

-- Balance: This spirit animal symbolizes balance.
+- Balance: The goat spirit animal symbolizes balance.
 It may appear in your dreams or you might see it in reality.
 Whatever be it, viewing the goat signifies your efforts to maintain proper balance in life.
 What concerns you is your inner peace.
 It is only self-belief that you will be able to achieve your set objectives and goals in life and your career.

-Goats’ Symbolism in Different Cultures
+Goat Symbolism in Different Cultures

 In ancient Greece, the goat was a symbol of fertility.
-When Minoan and Mycenaean traders came from Europe to trade, they brought with them their deities; many became gods in Greece such as Zeus (Jupiter), Artemis (Diana), Demeter (Ceres) and Dionysus.
+When Minoan and Mycenaean traders came from Europe to trade, they brought with them their deities; many became gods in Greece such as Zeus (Jupiter), Artemis (Diana), Demeter (Ceres), and Dionysus.

 The head of a goat is often depicted on Greek urns, signifying that it was an animal with great worth.
-Goat horns are also seen carved into statues of Pan who represents nature and wildness, or Apollo who embodies music, art and healing.
+Goat horns are also seen carved into statues of Pan who represents nature and wildness, or Apollo who embodies music, art, and healing.